Spain, Morocco square off after 6,000 migrants arrive by sea

 “The army is in the border in a deterrent role, but there are great quantities of people on the Moroccan side waiting to enter,” Juan Jesús Vivas told Cadena SER radio.

+Morocco's loosened border watch came after Spain decided to allow the chief of a militant group that fights for the independence of Western Sahara into the country for medical treatment.
+Morocco annexed the sprawling region on the west coast of Africa in 1975.

+Morocco’s Foreign Ministry has said that Madrid’s move to assist Brahim Ghali, head of the Polisario Front that has fought Morocco, was “inconsistent with the spirit of partnership and good neighborliness” and vowed there would be “consequences.”

-Vivas, a conservative, said the residents of Ceuta were in a state of "anguish, concern and fear.”
-He linked the sudden influx to Rabat's shift on controling migration after Spain gave compassionate assistance to Brahim Ghali, the head of the Polisario Front that has fought Morocco over control of Western Sahara.
+Vivas, Ceuta's conservative regional president, said residents were in a state of “anguish, concern and fear.”
+He linked the sudden mass arrival to Spain's decision to give compassionate assistance to Ghali.

-The Spanish government itself officially rejects the notion that Morocco is punishing Spain for a humanitarian move.
+The Spanish government itself, however, officially rejects the notion that Morocco is punishing Spain for a humanitarian move.

+“I cannot envisage that putting the lives of young people and minors at risk is in response to a humanitarian issue, I simply cannot conceive it,” Foreign Minister Arancha González Laya said late Monday on the radio.

+The prime minister’s office said the government was supporting residents in Ceuta “to ensure their safety and guarantee public order under any circumstances.”

+“My priority at this time is to restore normalcy in Ceuta,” Sánchez wrote in a tweet.
+“Its citizens must know that they have the absolute support of the Government of Spain and the utmost firmness to ensure their safety and defend their integrity as part of the country.”

-Interior Minister Fernando Grande Marlaska said Tuesday that authorities had processed the return of 1,600 migrants by Tuesday morning and that the rest would follow soon, because Morocco and Spain signed an agreement three decades ago to return all those who swim into the territory.
+Interior Minister Fernando Grande-Marlaska added that authorities had processed the return of 1,600 migrants by Tuesday morning and that the rest would follow soon because Morocco and Spain signed an agreement three decades ago to return all those who swim into the territory.

 Many African migrants regard Ceuta and nearby Melilla, also a Spanish territory, as a gateway into Europe.
 In 2020, 2,228 chose to cross into the two enclaves by sea or by land, often risking injuries or death.
 The year before the figure peaked at 7,899, according to Spain’s Interior Ministry.

-On Tuesday, another 80 Africans also crossed into Melilla, 350 kilometers (218 miles) east of Ceuta on the North African coast, by jumping over the enclave's double fence.
+On Tuesday, another 80 Africans also crossed into Melilla, 350 kilometers (218 miles) east of Ceuta, by jumping over the enclave’s double fence.

+Morocco scored a diplomatic victory last year when the previous United States administration under Donald Trump recognized Rabat’s sovereignty over the disputed Western Sahara to pave the way for normalizing relations between Israel and Morocco.

 Comments